agileactors/academy-node-workshop/README.md

 Use the fs apis (synchronous or asynchronous) to create a `.env` file for our application.
 The .env holds the environmental variables that our app needs to run such as `DB_USER`, `DB_PASSWORD`, `PORT` etc.

 1. Provide the **checkEnv** implementation which checks if a `.env` file exists.

+- Subtask 1: Use the **os** module to print operating system information to the console.

-2. Also in the **checkEnv** implementation check if a directory with name `logs` exists at the root directory.
+2. In the **checkEnv** implementation check if a directory with name `logs` exists at the root directory.

 3. Provide the **createEnv** implementation which creates the .env file if not exists.

 4. Provide the **readEnv** implementation which read the contents of .env if exists.
-5. Use the **os** module to print operating system information to the console.

 Open the **init.js** file placed in the root directory of the app to start writing your code.